 2. Go to Court to Assert Your Rights if Negotiations Fail

 Attorney John McCarthy represents clients who have been discriminated against on the basis of their disability or who are not receiving the accommodations to which they are entitled under California Disability Law.

 In some cases, where a letter or phone call will not encourage an employer to honor your employment rights, it may become necessary to file a lawsuit to protect your employee rights.

-Call San Diego Employment Lawyer John McCarthy at (800) 690-1701 to determine whether you are disabled within the meaning of California law and to then protect and defend your rights as a disabled worker.
+Call San Diego Discrimination Lawyer John McCarthy at (800) 690-1701 to determine whether you are disabled within the meaning of California law and to then protect and defend your rights as a disabled worker.